chenxingqiang/secret-learn/doc/developers/develop.rst

 .. _develop:

 ==================================
-Developing jax-sklearn estimators
+Developing secret-learn estimators
 ==================================

-Whether you are proposing an estimator for inclusion in jax-sklearn, developing a separate package compatible with jax-sklearn, or implementing custom components for your own projects, this chapter details how to develop objects that safely interact with jax-sklearn pipelines and model selection tools.
+Whether you are proposing an estimator for inclusion in secret-learn, developing a separate package compatible with secret-learn, or implementing custom components for your own projects, this chapter details how to develop objects that safely interact with secret-learn pipelines and model selection tools.

-This section details the public API you should use and implement for a jax-sklearn compatible estimator.
-Inside jax-sklearn itself, we experiment and use some private tools and our goal is always to make them public once they are stable enough, so that you can also use them in your own projects.
+This section details the public API you should use and implement for a secret-learn compatible estimator.
+Inside secret-learn itself, we experiment and use some private tools and our goal is always to make them public once they are stable enough, so that you can also use them in your own projects.